MATH: Mathematics (MATH)

 MATH 280.
 Discrete Math Computer Science.
 (3 Credits)

 Fundamental techniques in discrete mathematics for application in computer science.
 Sets, mathematical logic, proof techniques, relations, functions, mathematical induction, counting principle, and analysis of algorithms.
-Prerequisite: MATH 120 202508.
+Prerequisites: MATH 150.

 MATH 284.
 Discrete Mathematics I. (3 Credits)